These cookies are essential to enable the services to provide the requested feature, such as remembering you have logged in.

-In honor of National Hispanic Heritage Month, we chatted with Linda Trujano, a Weekend MBA student, co-chair of Coalition of Minorities in Business and an HR Generalist at Harley-Davidson.
-She told us about her transition to the US from Mexico, how she fell into her career path and about her experience at Booth.
+In honor of National Hispanic Heritage Month, Linda Trujano, a Weekend MBA student and co-chair of Coalition of Minorities in Business told us about her transition to the US from Mexico, and about her experience at Booth.

 I was born and raised in Mexico City.
 When I was 14, I moved to Houston with my mom and brother.
 It was a big culture shock, of course, but we were lucky that my mom had put us in a bilingual school in Mexico so we didn’t have to start from ground zero.
 The language was the easier part of the transition.
 The social and cultural aspects were the more challenging parts.
 However, within the first year, we pretty much adapted to American life.
 I got accepted and went to Harvard for undergrad on a full ride— which was a huge accomplishment for our family.